Slipum/my-shop/README.md

 ## 6. Conclusion

 This document describes the main aspects of the "Online Shop" project, its functionality, and the technologies used.
-The project is designed to demonstrate basic principles of web development using React and Node.js.
+The project is designed to demonstrate basic principles of web development using React and Node.js, including user authentication, profile management, shopping cart functionality, and administrative controls for user and product management.